ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqqq; qqqq; qqqqq

-In a left-hip-to-left-hip sort of semi-closed position with right elbow slightly raised and left arm extended and slightly down looking at partner, step in place R, L, R, L (woman sur place L, R, L, R); appel R (woman L), large side L to hip-to-hip counter-promenade position with L elbow slightly raised and R arm extended and slightly down (woman step R), close R, step L; fwd R outside partner (woman bk L) beginning to blend to semi-closed, sd L (woman sd R) to semi, close R, step L; Maintain eye contact thru first two measures.
+In a left-hip-to-left-hip sort of sidecar position with right elbow slightly raised and left arm extended and slightly down looking at partner, step in place R, L, R, L (W sur place L, R, L, R); appel R (woman L), large side step L to hip-to-hip banjo position with L elbow slightly raised and R arm extended and slightly down (woman step R), close R, step L; fwd R outside partner (woman bk L) beginning to blend to semi-closed, sd L (woman sd R) to semi, close R, step L; Maintain eye contact thru first two measures.
 May end in closed-position.
-In the Rumbles' Viva Espana, there is Sixteen to man's left side;;;; Banderillas;; Fallaway Reverse Slip;; Sur Place 4;
+In the Rumbles' Viva Espana, there is sixteen to man's left side;;;; banderillas;; fallaway reverse slip;; sur place 4;

 Attack